 Rule 404.
 [Fed.
 R. Evid.]
-Character Evidence; Crimes or Other Acts

-- (b) Crimes, Wrongs, or Other Acts. - (1) Prohibited Uses.
-Evidence of a crime, wrong, or other act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character. - (2) Permitted Uses; Notice in a Criminal Case.
+Character Evidence; Crimes or Other Acts a) Prohibited Uses.
+Evidence of a crime, wrong, or other act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character.

+(2) Other Crimes, Wrongs, or Acts.

+b) Permitted Uses.
 This evidence may be admissible for another purpose, such as proving motive, opportunity, intent, preparation, plan, knowledge, identity, absence of mistake, or lack of accident.

-On request by a defendant in a criminal case, the prosecutor must: - (A) provide reasonable notice of the general nature of any such evidence that the prosecutor intends to offer at trial; and
+c) Notice in a Criminal Case.
+In a criminal case, the prosecutor must:

+(A) provide reasonable notice of any such evidence that the prosecutor intends to offer at trial, so that the defendant has a fair opportunity to meet it;

+(B) articulate in the notice the permitted purpose for which the prosecutor intends to offer the evidence and the reasoning that supports the purpose; and

-(B) do so before trial - or during trial if the court, for good cause, excuses lack of pretrial notice.
+(C) do so in writing before trial - or in any form during trial if the court, for good cause, excuses lack of pretrial notice.

 United States v.
 Beechum, 582 F.2d 898 (5th Cir.
-1978) (en banc), cert. denied, 440 U.S. 920 (1979), discusses at length the tests to be applied in admitting or excluding evidence under Rule 404(b); and, more specifically, the different standards that apply depending upon the purpose of the evidence, i.e., to show intent versus identity, for example.
+1978) (en banc) discusses at length the tests to be applied in admitting or excluding evidence under Rule 404(b); and, more specifically, the different standards that apply depending upon the purpose of the evidence, i.e., to show intent versus identity, for example.
 See id. at 911 n.15.
 Regarding evidence used to prove identity, Beechum notes: